crcn/beanpoll.js/docs/beans/README.md

 		- `app/node/beans` for node.js specific beans.
 		- `app/web/beans` for web-specific beans.
 		- `app/shared/beans` for beans usable across all platforms.

+- Bean names should reflect any RESTful API used in the bean.
+- Beans in NPM have `bean` prepended to the name.

 ### Naming Conventions